MiryalaNarayanaReddy/pet-shop-project/README.md

 name cost number

 ```
-`important: ` name should not contain mor than one word. (needs improvement).
+`important: ` name should not contain more than one word. (needs improvement).

 ## about